Helping children with Down Syndrome find their voice.

 • Weekly speech and language therapy for pre-school children.

-• Half termly visits from an educational consultant to school to provide guidance on specific teaching and behavioural strategies for children with Down Syndrome.
+• Half-termly visits from an educational consultant to schools to provide guidance on specific teaching and behavioural strategies for children with Down Syndrome.

 • Providing independent reports into the EHCP process to secure better provision at school.

 • Sending children with a “starter box” to school with specific educational resources.

 • Running a summer school with intensive individual therapy.

 • Organising fun bespoke events with additional support eg horse riding, trampolining, etc.

 Down Syndrome is a genetic condition caused by having 3 copies of the 21st chromosome (most people have 2).

 The impacts of Down Syndrome can vary from person to person but can include a learning disability, muscle weakness, hypermobility, reduced sight and hearing as well as some health issues.

 People with Down Syndrome can face challenges in many areas of life.
 For most, speech is the greatest challenge.
 Speech requires intricate co-ordinated movement of many muscles in the lips, cheeks and tongue.